 The New Dogma F10 is an absolute success and starts winning since the very beginning of the season: Milano San Remo, Strade Bianche, Paris Nice.
 And on July 23rd Chris Froome gets in yellow on the Champs Elysées, offering to Fausto Pinarello its thirteenth Tour de France, making history again.

-Still in July, Pinarello presents a full new range of cutting edge products: Dogma F10 X-Light, Dogma F10 Disk, Dogma K10 e Dogma K10S Disk, the first road bike with a smart suspension system.
+Still in July, Pinarello presents a full new range of cutting edge products: Dogma F10 X-Light, Dogma F10 Disk, Dogma K10 and Dogma K10S Disk, the first road bike with a smart suspension system.

 Fausto Pinarello never slows down, and works every day with the same goal, creating the most performant bicycles in the world.